pcengines/pcengines.github.io/_posts/2020-07-29-PC-Engines-Firmware-v4-12-0-3.md

 No particular changes in tests in this release.
 Regression didn't detect new bugs.
 Decreased pass ratio for mainline has been caused by random Xen booting problems.
 Legacy has increased pass percentage due to fixed cold boot watchdog problem.
-There were some failures due to USD stick malfunction.
+There were some failures due to USB stick malfunction.

 ## Binaries